WagnerAG/checkmk_fortigate/README.md

 1. Install the plugin via Extensions
 2. Search for FortiOS special angent and configure a rule
 3. Confirgure the rule for your needs:
-    - API Token: `TOKEN YOUR CREATED ABOVE`
+    - API Token: `TOKEN YOU CREATED ABOVE`
     - Port: 8443 is default
     - SSL certificate checking: it's recommended to trust the certificate via CheckMK and not to deactivate the checks!
     - Timeout: you may leave at default value, please increase in case of slow WAN